Implausible Boarding Skills

 - One of the skills Dante can use in the third game... on a Mook!!!
 Nero also counts in a cutscene in the fourth game, and he actually revs them with his sword.

-- In the first Mega Man X game, if you charge the ice weapon, it will turn into an ice platform, which you can ride on.
+- In Mega Man X1 game, if you charge the ice weapon, it will turn into an ice platform, which you can ride on.
 This feature returns as Model L's ability in Mega Man ZX.

 - In Sonic Adventure 2, Sonic rips off a piece of a G.U.N. helicopter and uses it to skydive down to the first stage, where he boards down a hilly street!
 He does it again in Sonic Generations.